decarlof/GDAuth/docs/source/usage.rst

     Commands:

         init         Create configuration file
-        select       Select collection (endpoint) on the Globus server create       Create a folder on the Globus endpoint share        Share a Globus endpoint folder with a user email address links        Create download links for all items (folder and files) listed in a Globus endpoint folder.
+        select       Select a Collection on the Globus server create       Create a folder in the Collection share        Share a Collection folder with a user email address links        Create download links for all items (folder and files) listed in a Collection folder

 To initlialize GDAuth status::